jammy23495/Conga/conga-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Code Testing

-Change the elements of the array declared on line 12 from `app.component.ts` file to test the code.